River Raisin National Battlefield Park

-The River Raisin National Battlefield Park preserves the site of the Battle of Frenchtown as the only national battlefield marking a site of the War of 1812.
-It was established as the 393rd unit of the United States National Park Service under Title VII of the Omnibus Public Land Management Act, which was signed into law on March 30, 2009.
+The River Raisin National Battlefield Park preserves the location of the January 1813 Battle of Frenchtown in southeastern Michigan, and is the only national battlefield park marking a site of the War of 1812.
+The park was established as the 393rd unit of the United States National Park Service under Title VII of the Omnibus Public Land Management Act, which was signed into law on March 30, 2009.
 The park is located in the city of Monroe in Monroe County, Michigan.
-It was designated as a Michigan Historic Site on February 18, 1956 and was added to the National Register of Historic Places on December 10, 1982.
-The house at 1403 East Elm Avenue was added to the National Register listing in 2019.
-It officially began operation as a national park unit on October 22, 2010.
+The site was designated as a Michigan Historic Site on February 18, 1956, and was added to the National Register of Historic Places on December 10, 1982.
+The former River Raisin Battlefield Visitor Center at 1403 East Elm Avenue was added to the National Register listing in 2019.
+River Raisin National Battlefield Park officially began operation as a national park unit on October 22, 2010.

 Background

-The area was the site of the costly Battle of Frenchtown, in which 397 Americans were killed and 547 taken prisoner after surrender to the British Army and Native American coalition during the War of 1812.
-The fighting took place from January 18–23, 1813.
-The first engagement, sometimes referred to as the First Battle of the River Raisin, was a success for the American forces.
-Angered by their forced retreat, the British and Native Americans counterattacked the American forces four days later, on January 22, at the same location along the River Raisin.
-Many of the Americans were inexperienced troops from Kentucky; they were ill-prepared and unable to retreat.
+The park encompasses the site of the costly Battle of Frenchtown, in which 397 Americans were killed and 547 taken prisoner in an engagement against the British and their Indigenous allies during the War of 1812.
+Fighting took place on January 18, 1813 and three days later on January 22.
+The first engagement, sometimes called the First Battle of the River Raisin, was a success for the American forces.
+British soldiers led by Colonel Henry Procter and Indigenous warriors led by Roundhead mounted a counterattack against the American forces led by Brigadier General James Winchester four days later.
+Many of the Americans were inexperienced troops from Kentucky.
+They were ill-prepared to withstand a sustained attack and their retreat route was quickly blocked.

-During the Battle of Frenchtown, American brigadier general James Winchester reported that only 33 of his approximate 1,000 men escaped the battlefield.
-397 were killed, and 547 were taken prisoner, which marked the deadliest conflict ever on Michigan soil and the worst single defeat the Americans suffered in the entire War of 1812.
-The day after the battle, dozens of captured Americans too wounded to walk were killed by the Native Americans, mostly Potawatomi, in apparent reprisal for atrocities the Kentuckians had committed against them.
-This is referred to as the River Raisin Massacre.
-Prisoners who could walk were marched toward Detroit.
+Only 33 of Winchester's 980 men escaped the battlefield.
+The day after the battle, a number of captured Americans too wounded to walk were murdered by the Potawatomi in apparent reprisal for atrocities the Kentuckians had committed against them.
+This incident is known as the River Raisin Massacre.
+Those wounded prisoners who were able to walk were taken to Detroit or Amherstburg and ransomed.